La Conga – 1551 N. Vine

 The Cocoanut Grove

 Hollywood had long known the charms of swaying palms under the stars- though the palm-filled Cocoanut Grove nightclub, located in the Ambassador Hotel, was thinking more sheik-desert-sand-palms than Hawaiian palms when it opened in 1922.
 The palms are supposed to have been left over from the film sets for Rudolph Valentino’s The Sheik.
 Well, maybe.
+I have a separate post on the Ambassador and the Cocoanut Grove here.

 Though sheik-mania was soon passé, the Grove’s swaying palms held their lure for decades to come.